PeterChen7274/160-project/README.md

 4. Create Navigation Pins - Help other hikers by marking tricky trail intersections

 ## Technology
 Built with SwiftUI for iOS
 SQLite database with Python API for hazard storage.

 ## Development Status
-Currently in prototype phase based on extensive user research with experienced hikers in the Berkeley area.
+Currently in prototype and testing phase based on extensive user research with experienced hikers in the Berkeley area.

+## Demo Video Walkthrough
+Click [this link](https://drive.google.com/file/d/1fRyqRJVL7SEHEcvgx4lkVwUg-1xGKWfh/view?usp=sharing) to watch a walkthrough of our app.

 ## Team
 Created by Builder Bears as part of CS 160 at UC Berkeley.